elasticdog/taxonate/data/README.md

    interpreter directive.

 > NOTE: `globs` and `interpreters` are considered to be filetype "markers" used
-> for identificiation; a minimum of one marker is required for each language
+> for identification; a minimum of one marker is required for each language
 > definition.

 [cue identifier]: https://cuelang.org/docs/references/spec/#identifiers